unimonkiez/create-react-provider/README.md

   }

   // You can override Hoc props
-  <SomeComponentUsingHoc /> // Will use titleColor from provider
+  <SomeComponentUsingHoc /> // Will use titleColor from provider, in this case "blue"
-  <SomeComponentUsingHoc titleColor="red" /> // Will use from given prop
+  <SomeComponentUsingHoc titleColor="red" /> // Will use from given prop, in this case "red"
   ```